litedb-org/semantic-kernel/dotnet/src/VectorData/LiteDb/README.md

 var dynamicCollection = store.GetDynamicCollection("snippets", definition);
 ```

+## Performance notes

+- Vector index creation happens on demand during `EnsureCollectionExistsAsync`.
+For large collections it is faster to ingest in batches and call `EnsureCollectionExistsAsync` once.
+- Server-side filters are most effective when the predicate is selective (for example, indexed equality or range comparisons) before vector search runs.
+- LiteDB's vector APIs are synchronous; high-throughput scenarios should run on background threads or batch operations.

 ## Limitations

-- LiteDB's vector APIs are synchronous; high-throughput scenarios should run on background threads or batch operations.
 - LiteDB databases are single-process; avoid opening the same file from multiple processes simultaneously. (although supported)
 - `IncludeVectors` cannot be enabled on retrieval operations when embedding generation is configured, matching the behavior of other Semantic Kernel connectors.